-In order to enroll for this class, you must have earned a score of 20 or above on the computerized mathematics placement test (see http://math.hws.edu/placement/info.html for more information).
+In order to enroll for this class, you must have earned a score of 20 or above on the computerized mathematics placement test (see http://math.hws.edu/placement/info.html for more information) or a C or better in MATH 100.
 No prior calculus experience is needed (indeed it is expected that you have had none), but you must have a firm understanding of basic algebra and trigonometry in order to succeed in this course.
-Appendix D of the text (located at the publisher's website: http://college.cengage.com/mathematics/larson/calculusearly/4e/resources/appendices.html) contains material with which you should feel comfortable.
+Appendix A of the text (pages 1061-1068) and chapter 1 of the text contain material with which you should feel very comfortable.
 If you have any questions about whether or not this is the right place for you, please speak with me immediately.

 This course has three main goals: firstly for you to gain an understanding of the notion of a limit, the foundation of all calculus concepts, secondly to develop a proficiency in differentiating functions, and thirdly to learn how to apply these differentiation skills to solve real world problems.
-In addition, we will begin to explore antidifferentiation, which will be studied in Calculus II.
+In addition, we will begin to explore antidifferentiation, which will be studied in depth in the second semester of calculus.